 On 4 December 2008, orphan designation (EU/3/08/589) was granted by the European Commission to Molecular Insight Pharmaceuticals GmbH, Germany, for yttrium (90Y) edotreotide for the treatment of gastro-entero-pancreatic neuroendocrine tumours.

-The sponsorship was transferred to Molecular Insight Limited, United Kingdom, in June 2010 and subsequently to ITG Isotope Technologies Garching GmbH, Germany, in July 2013.
+The sponsorship was transferred to Molecular Insight Limited, United Kingdom, in June 2010 then to ITG Isotope Technologies Garching GmbH, Germany, in July 2013 and back to Molecular Insight Limited, United Kingdom, in January 2016.

 For a list of the administrative updates to this public summary of opinion please refer to the PDF document below.